Bond replacement products are illegal in Victoria.

 These products include loans and guarantees offered by private businesses or companies where renters have to pay a fee.

 You should not buy these products if you are renting a property and need to pay a bond.

-If you are renting a property to someone and accept a bond replacement product, you may be breaking the law.
+If you are a rental provider (landlord) and accept a bond replacement product, you may be breaking the law.

 If you are having difficulty paying your bond, you may be able to get a government loan.
 This kind of loan is called a RentAssist or Homes Victoriag bond loan.
 There are also some cases in which a guarantee is legal.

 Bond replacement products often claim to be cheaper than bonds.
 They may try to attract renters by saying that the products free up renters’ money, which would otherwise be ‘locked away’.
 They also claim rental providers will get the same protection as they would with a bond that is lodged with the Residential Tenancies Bond Authority (RTBA).

 Different types of bond replacement products work in different ways.
 Usually:

 there is a limit on the amount of money paid to the rental provider